Additional steps towards co-management, co-monitoring and ecosystem knowledge (including revisions to advisory boards)

 Sustainable fishery certification

-As with other areas of the food system, the combination of government and market failure and consumer interest in sustainability has generated a sustainable certification process led by NGOs.
-The main independent sustainable fishery certifier is the Marine Stewardship Council (MSC).
+As with other areas of the food system, the combination of government and market failure and consumer interest in sustainability has generated a sustainable certification process led primarily by NGOs and private foundations (for some history, see Winson et al., 2021).
+The main independent sustainable fishery certifier is the Marine Stewardship Council (MSC), in operations since 1997.
 A smaller certifier is Friend of the Sea.
-There are also many Sustainable Seafood Guides, many based on the Monterey Bay Aquarium’s Seafood Watch Program, but this is a weaker approach.
+Other labels that appear in Canadian supermarkets include Dolphin Safe, Ocean Wise, SeaChoice and Responsible Fishing Scheme.
+Some are essentially Sustainable Seafood Guides, many based on the Monterey Bay Aquarium’s Seafood Watch Program, but this is a weaker approach.
 Marine Stewardship Council's certification scheme remains the most highly-regarded program though FOTS' scheme also meets high standards and is growing quickly.
 However, both these schemes suffer from significant shortcomings and, in FOTS' case, suffer from a lack of widespread availability in Canada.

 As with Sustainable agriculture certification (see Goal 5, sustainable food production), these programs have a number of weaknesses (adapted from Sundar, 2017):

 - Usually a response to state and market failure, but by existing may let the state off the hook for addressing its failures

 - Limited resources relative to the state; who pays is a significant issue since many smaller operators have limited resources to address monitoring, inspection and fee requirements